-- 1. Unpack the forming shield cover and extract fin deflectors and hardware from plastic bag. - 2.
-Lay cover (A) upside down (flanges of side supports facing up) on a flat surface.
+- 1. Unpack the forming shield cover and retrieve the fin deflectors and hardware from plastic bag. - 2.
+Lay the forming shield (A) upside down (flanges of side supports facing up) on a flat surface.

-Figure 3.52: Forming Shield Cover
+Figure 3.49: Forming Shield Cover

-Assemble fins (A) to bottom of shield as shown in illustration at right using hardware provided.
+3. Assemble short fins (A) to bottom of shield as shown in illustration at right using hardware provided.
 The two long fins (B) are handed (outboard and inboard sides) and should be installed with bolts on outboard side of the fin.
 Bolts should be installed with nuts against the fins.